Mothers struggle with networking.

 42% of women worry motherhood will negatively impact their career trajectory or leave them unable to advance as quickly as peers.
 Women also are more likely to take on elder care and other care taking roles.
 More than 25 million women care for family or friends in the U.S., per The Hill.
 More than 70% of working mothers and fathers say women are penalized professionally for starting families.

 Almost three-quarters of moms — and more than 70% of women without children — say mothers are offered fewer opportunities to move up the ladder than childless women.
 82% of working moms cite barriers keeping them from leadership roles.
 78% say they have to prove themselves more in the workplace.

 Mothers are perceived to be less devoted to their careers.

-More than 40 percent of U.S. employees say working moms are less devoted to their work, and 38 percent judge moms for seeking more flexible schedules.
-As it affects their hiring and promotion, motherhood costs women $16,000 per year in lost wages, one recent analysis found.
-Mothers are paid 71 cents for every dollar a man makes, per CNBC.
+More than 40% of U.S. employees say working moms are less devoted to their work.
+38% judge moms for seeking more flexible schedules.
+As it affects their hiring and promotion, motherhood costs women $16,000 per year in lost wages.
+For every dollar a man makes, mothers make just 71 cents.

 The 2020 COVID-19 pandemic has disproportionately affected working mothers.

 The first round of pandemic-related layoffs cut more than 700,000 jobs, according to the U.S. Department of Labor.
 Women held about 60% of the jobs.
 Men were also more likely than women to be encouraged or told to work from home by their employer (26% to 15%) and fewer women than men were offered paid or unpaid leave by employers (11% to 20%).